bahrus/trans-render/README.md

 init(Main, ctx, target);
 ```

-Then if the web component exposes the context parameter as a property, it would allow extending components / end users to extend / modify / remove the transform.
+Then if the web component exposes the context parameter as a property, it would allow extending components / end users to extend / modify / remove the default transform.